 Why Do Learning-at-Home Opportunities Become Progressively More Challenging?

 As OWIS students progress through the grades from Grade 6 to Grade 10, learning at home progresses with them.
 As a result, older children anticipate higher expectations.
 This, in turn, helps better prepare them for IGCSE examinations as they move into Grades 10 and the IB DP Grades 11 and 12.

 Learning-at-home activities are wide-ranging and designed with a keen awareness of optimal learning outcomes and skills attainment.
 Care is taken to provide support for active learning and this includes the form tutor who offers assistance and strategies to address specific objectives.
 Students gain confidence when they are supported and given opportunities to succeed as learners.

 About Learning-at-Home for Grades 11 and 12

 In Grades 11 and 12, our older students take full control of their learning.
 Of course, they still have assignments that must be completed at home.
 However, they’re also encouraged to take the reins regarding when and how much they learn.
 This means our IB DP students are responsible for staying organised, for reading ahead, reviewing each day’s lesson in preparation for tomorrow and challenging their academic limits.

-If you would like to experience the OWIS difference for yourself and find out why we're a top international school in Singapore, we'd love the opportunity to meet with you and your child.
-Contact our admission's advisor today or schedule a virtual tour of our stunning Singapore campus.
+If you would like to experience the OWIS difference for yourself and find out why we’re a top international school in Singapore, we’d love the opportunity to meet with you and your child.
+Contact our Admissions Counsellor today or book a tour of our stunning Nanyang campus in Singapore.